-Since the antenna’s power is more focused, they are able to send and receive a wireless signal from a further distance, but with a much smaller coverage area.
-In other words, the light has the ability to reach beyond one room, but it won’t illuminate a whole room.
-Directional WiFi antennas are often used for long-range point to point WiFi networks to bridge the internet connection between two buildings, and long-range point to multipoint WiFi networks where multiple directional antennas communicate with an omnidirectional antenna.
+Since the antenna’s power is more focused, they can send and receive a wireless signal from a further distance, but with a much smaller coverage area.
+In other words, the light can reach beyond one room, but it won’t illuminate a whole room.
+Directional WiFi antennas are often used for long-range point-to-point WiFi networks to bridge the internet connection between two buildings.
+Or they can be used for long-range point-to-multipoint WiFi networks where more than one directional antenna connects with an omnidirectional antenna.

 Types of directional WiFi antennas:

 - Yagi Antennas: The most popular directional antenna.
 Most Yagi antennas are shaped like arrows.
 To work, they must point in the direction they are sending a signal to or receiving a signal from.
 A typical Yagi antenna has a radiation pattern of 45 degrees.

 - Mini Panel Antennas: Low-profile antennas designed to send radio waves to and from a specific area.
 These antennas are most commonly used to improve your WiFi signal indoors.
 They could replace a rubber duck antenna on a router, access point, or WiFi USB adapter.
 To drop connectivity issues, the antenna must point in the direction where you want to send a signal to and receive a signal from.
 These types of antennas have a radiation pattern of 60 degrees.